 Education Code section 49061 states that it’s the right of parents or guardians to access or challenge the content of pupil records for minors.
 Specifically, only a parent or guardian of a student — or the student, if they are an adult — may challenge the content of an educational record, submit a written response or allow records to be released.
 Based on Education Code section 49070, a request to change a minor student’s name or gender in their mandatory permanent public record can only be made by their parent or guardian.

 It’s worth noting that CALPADS and other state records recognize three gender options — female, male and nonbinary.
 However, in passing Senate Bill 179, also known as the Gender Recognition Act of 2017, the California Legislature indicated that “nonbinary” is an umbrella term for people with gender identities that fall outside the traditional conceptions of strictly either female or male.
-The legislature acknowledged that individuals “may or may not use more specific terms to describe their genders,” with the Gender Recognition Act listing several examples for reference.
+The legislation acknowledged that individuals “may or may not use more specific terms to describe their genders,” with the Gender Recognition Act listing several examples for reference.
 But, again, official state documents continue to offer the options of female, male or nonbinary.

 Assembly Bill 1266